stanford-oval/cs224v-fall2021/hw2/README.md

 # clean existing data
 make clean-synthesis

-# rerun synthesis
-make datadir

-# rerun training
+# rerun synthesis and training
 make train model=2
 ```

+Note that `make train` will automatically rerun `make synthesis`.
-Note that by default the model name is set to `1`. **Do not** run `make train` without overriding the model name, otherwise it will over write the model trained in homework 1.
+By default the model name is set to `1`. **Do not** run `make train` without overriding the model name, otherwise it will over write the model trained in homework 1.

 ## Evaluate
 Similar to homework 1.
 Run the following command with model `2` to evaluate the new model.